liyunze-coding/coworking-website/src/pages/tips.md

 ### Use stream layouts that make your stream stand out

 On Twitch, people would go through the browse section with a frame of your stream as the thumbnail.
-If you want to increase the chances of people taking a look at your stream.
+If you want to increase the chances of people clicking onto your stream, you should make your overall stream aesthetic.

 ### Disable pre-roll advertisements